fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

-If this occurs you should check that you're correctly providing the location updates yourself, or if you're using the internal location manager, that the user has given permission to access the device's location.
+If this occurs you should check that you're correctly providing the location updates, or if you're using the internal location manager, that the user has given permission to access the device's location.

 ### QR Codes

 Scanning a QR code is the first and only step before localizing.
 Because we are trying to localize a vehicle and not the device itself, we need a way to determine the vehicle's position relative to the device.
-This is accomplished by setting an anchor in the ARSession and it is done automatically when the user scans a QR code.
-The FantasmoSDK doesn't care about the contents of the QR code and by default will start localizating after any QR code is detected.
-If your app does care about the contents of the QR code, then you can validate them in the following `FMParkingViewControllerDelegate` method:
+This is accomplished by setting an anchor in the ARSession and it's done automatically when the user scans a QR code.
+The SDK doesn't care about the contents of the QR code and by default will start localizing after any QR code is detected.
+If your app _does_ care about the contents of the QR code, they can be validated by implementing the the `FMParkingViewControllerDelegate` method:

 ```swift
 func parkingViewController(_ parkingViewController: FMParkingViewController, didScanQRCode qrCode: CIQRCodeFeature, continueBlock: @escaping ((Bool) -> Void)) {